Arthur Wharton: Legacy

-Having developed a drink problem, Wharton retired from football in 1902 and found employment as a colliery haulage worker at the Yorkshire Main Colliery in Edlington.
-By 1911 he was employed as a collier and living in Moor Thorpe, West Yorkshire, with wife Emma.
-When World War I began in 1914 Wharton joined the Volunteer Training Corps (roughly equivalent to the Home Guard of World War II), volunteering to give his life in the defense of Britain if called upon.
+Having developed a drinking problem, Wharton retired from football in 1902 and found employment as a colliery haulage worker at the Yorkshire Main Colliery in Edlington.
+By 1911 he was employed as a collier and living in Moorthorpe, West Yorkshire, with wife Emma.
+When World War I began in 1914 Wharton joined the Volunteer Training Corps (roughly equivalent to the Home Guard of World War II), volunteering to give his life in defence of Britain if called upon.
 On his death in 1930 he was buried in an unmarked pauper's grave.
 The grave was given a headstone in 1997 after a campaign by anti-racism campaigners Football Unites, Racism Divides.
 In 2003 Wharton was inducted into the English Football Hall of Fame in recognition of the impact he made on the game.
 A campaign to have a statue erected in Darlington as well as in Rotherham to acknowledge Wharton's achievements has gained wide support within the professional game.
 In 2012, a small statue of Wharton was presented to Sepp Blatter at the headquarters of FIFA, where it will be on permanent display.
-On 16 October 2014, a statue honouring Wharton was unveiled at St George's Park National Football Centre.
+On 16 October 2014, a statue honouring Wharton was unveiled at St George's Park National Football Centre in Burton.

 In 2020, a mural was unveiled in Darlington on Arthur Wharton's 155th anniversary.